-Nothing elicits a blood-curdling scream and spine chills quite like the discovery of a maggot infestation.
+Nothing elicits a blood-curdling scream and chills up and down the spine like the discovery of a maggot infestation.
 Not unlike politicians, maggots are mostly white, they hang around trash, and sometimes they feed on the blood of the innocent.
 Unlike politicians, though, you can get rid of maggots without spending a lot of cash…and they’re sometimes useful.

 There are actually many different kinds of maggot, but they all come from the order Diptera (flies).
 Maggots are fly larvae, so you probably, but not necessarily, noticed flies before you found the maggots.
 Certain flies, like the screw worm fly and certain kinds of botfly are flesh eaters and will prey on pets, livestock, and yes, even people.
 Don’t rush to burn your house down just yet – these kinds of maggot infestations are rare.
 What you’re probably dealing with is a more common (housefly), symbiotic kind of maggot.
 These maggots know how busy you are, and they just want to help you get rid of that rat that chose to die inside your wall.
 If the maggots are fat and juicy (around 6mm long) they are probably looking for a nice cozy place to pupate, and then turn into a fly, and then help you with that garbage you’ve neglected to take care of.
 Okay, okay, let’s cut to the chase and get rid of those maggots.